 The Dieu Donné Workspace Program residency includes an introduction to the medium and process, 5 days in the studio with a dedicated collaborator, and a $500 stipend.
 The residency concludes with a group exhibition.
 Each artist is paired with a master papermaker, creating a unique collaborative experience where a new medium can be quickly learned and put into practice.
 Experimentation is highly encouraged throughout the residency.

 The Workspace Program is open to emerging artists who live and work in New York State.
 Artists from all disciplinary and cultural backgrounds are encouraged to apply.
 Applications will not be accepted from students enrolled in undergraduate or graduate degree programs during the program year.
 Applicants must be New York State residents and must be U.S. citizens or permanent residents of the U.S. No prior papermaking experience is required.
 Applications are only accepted via our online application; please do not mail or e-mail application materials.

-Artists apply for the Workspace Program residency through an online application form (available for one month each spring), a current resume, and up to 10 images of their work.
-A changing panel of curators, critics, and art professionals select finalists based on the quality of work samples.
-These individuals are then interviewed by the Dieu Donné artistic staff for selection of the final residency artists.
+Artists apply for the Workspace Program residency through an online application form, which requires answering a few short questions, providing a current resume, artist statement, and uploading up to 8 images.
+A changing panel of curators, critics, and art professionals select finalists based on the quality of the work samples.